stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 18 (P3L5) - Non-functional Reqs and Arch Styles.md

 ### Non-functional Qualities Quiz

 _There are many different non-functional qualities that a system might have.
-Try to name 3._
+Try to name 3_.

 Accessibility, learnability, usability, etc.

 ### Functional And Non-functional Requirements Quiz

 _Imagine a program that plays TicTacToe against a human opponent.
 Here is a list of requirements.
-Please choose if each is a functional or non-functional requirement._
+Please choose if each is a functional or non-functional requirement_.

 1. Functional
 2. Non-functional